Hamish Campbell is featured as Print Magazine’s Designer of the Week

 What do you hope to accomplish in the future?

 As designers we have an incredible opportunity, and obligation, to create and harness change.
 I’m currently working on a project with one of the world’s most iconic brands aimed at tackling ways in which they can be more sustainable.
 Through creativity we’re coming up with ways that can have a real lasting impact.
 I really think we all have an obligation to do this—and hope to partner with more brands moving forward to contribute to tackling some of our world’s most pressing issues.

 I always tell my team to keep it simple.
 If you can’t explain the idea in one sentence, it’s probably not strong enough.
 Then I tell them to always design with conviction.
 Be bold and trust your gut.
 Clients can get nervous to be bold, so it’s our job to help them be and stay brave.

-Claire Herminjard of Mindful Meats to speak at Taste Mode San Francisco...
+Sarah Gupta, Director of Medical Affairs at uBiome, to speak at Life Mode San Francisco...